Choumiko/Foreman/README.md

  - Delete stored blueprints (clicking with a blueprint on the cursor will overwrite instead of deleting)
  - Load blueprint to toolbar or to cursor (if clicked with a blueprint)
- - Export blueprint to file
- - Rename blueprints
  - Imports/Exports [Blueprint Strings](https://mods.factorio.com/mods/DaveMcW/blueprint-string)  (Thanks Dave!)

-###Virtual blueprints

- - If activated in the settings, Foreman will convert empty blueprints in your inventory into virutal blueprints and remove all but one empty blueprint from the inventory.
- - When trying to load a book Foreman will create empty blueprints if necessary, reducing the number of virtual blueprints accordingly.
- - When loading a blueprint that has fewer blueprints than the book it's loaded into, Foreman will remove the ones that are not needed and convert them into virtual blueprints
- - To convert the virtual blueprints back into normal ones, make sure you have enough space in your inventory and deactivate the setting.

 ###Hotkeys